-The Department must determine that no reasonable alternative it considered or that has otherwise been identified and brought to its attention would be more effective in carrying out the purpose for which the action is proposed, would be as effective and less burdensome to affected private persons than the proposed action, or would be more cost-effective to affected private persons and equally effective in implementing the statutory policy or other provision of law.
+The Department must determine that no reasonable alternative it considered or that has otherwise been identified and brought to its attention would be more effective in carrying out the purpose for which the action is proposed, would be as effective and less burdensome to affected private persons than the proposed action, or would be more costeffective to affected private persons and equally effective in implementing the statutory policy or other provision of law.

-A certification requirement rather than requiring a full report is a reasonable alternative that would carry out the purpose of the DFPI's interest in ensuring internal monitoring and remediation efforts are being undertaken without requiring the full production and invasive requirement of a detailed report, and the privacy and other risks associated with that data being made public.
+A certification requirement, rather than requiring a full report, is a reasonable alternative that would carry out the purpose of the DFPI's interest in ensuring internal monitoring and remediation efforts are being undertaken without requiring the full production and invasive requirement of a detailed report, and the privacy and other risks associated with that data being made public.
 The proposed extensive annual reporting will be costly and unduly burdensome.

 The demand to make an entity's detailed internal proprietary information, processes, and remedial efforts undertaken to address operational issues, and produce a detailed quarterly report that is not protected from third-party production, is objectively unreasonable.
 Many pieces of information required to be disclosed could include confidential information, trade secrets, inside information under securities laws, or even attorney-client privileged information, so this section would require public release of sensitive company information.
-While the Department in Section 1075 recognizes the need to protect certain sensitive information, the public reporting provisions of part (j) abandon this principle and leave covered entities at significant risk.
-Public release of this information could expose covered entities to abusive frivolous litigation, potential fraud targeted at the complaint process and competitive disadvantage from competitors.
+While the Department in Section 1075 recognizes the need to protect certain sensitive information, the public release of this information could expose covered entities to abusive frivolous litigation, potential fraud targeted at the complaint process and competitive disadvantage from competitors.
 Additionally, many of the categories outlined in (j) are vague or duplicative.
 We request that the types of complaint categories be structured consistent with the CFPB's complaint reporting processes.